formkit/docs-content/3.inputs/dropdown.md

     "prop": "selection-appearance",
     type: "string",
     default: "truncate",
     "description": "For multi-select dropdowns, this prop allows you to customize the look and feel of the selected options.
-Possible values are `truncate` (the default) or `tags`."
+Possible values are <code>truncate</code> (the default) or <code>tags</code>."
   },
   {
     "prop": "selection-removable",